twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TNAMINGFORM** – For versions 3.0 through 6.0 only, displays a dialog where you can manually change the naming fields of a font.
 The default push button is **OK**.
 See `TFONTPROPERTIESFORM` in recent versions.
 * **TNEWTRUETYPEFONTFORM** – Used when creating a new font.
 The default push button is **OK**.
 * **TOPTIONSFORM** – Displays a dialog where you can set a plethora of FontCreator options in the above registry key headings.
 The default push button is **OK**.
 The **Help** button does nothing in version 3.0.
 * **TPASTESPECIALFORM** – Used when pasting data for glyphs in the clipboard.
 The default push button is **OK**.
 In the Items list (versions 5.5 through 6.0 only), Glyph Outline Data and Glyph Metrics (i.e. the first two items) are checked by default.
+In latest versions, the registry keys are stored in the `Edit` key.
-* **TPCLTFORM** – For versions 3.0 through 6.5 only, displays a dialog where you can include or edit the old PCL5 data for legacy printers.
+* **TPCLTFORM** – For versions 3.0 through 6.0 only, displays a dialog where you can include or edit the PCL5 data for legacy printers.
 The default push button is **OK**.
 * **TPERFORMTRANSFORMATIONFORM** – For versions 5.6 and newer, displays the Glyph Transformer.
 The default push button is **OK**.
-* **TPLATFORMMANAGERFORM** – For versions 2.0 through 6.5 only, displays a dialog where you can choose which platform to support in the font.
+* **TPLATFORMMANAGERFORM** – For versions 2.0 through 6.0 only, displays a dialog where you can choose which platform to support in the font.
 The default push button is **OK**.
 * **TPOSTSCRIPTNAMESFORM** – Used when changing PostScript names for any glyph in the font.
 The default push button is **OK**.
-* **TPRINTABORTFORM** – Used when the printing process is aborted.
+* **TPRINTABORTFORM** – Used when aborting the printing process.
 * **TPRINTFONTFORM** – Used when printing anything in the font.
 * **TPRINTGLYPHFORM** – Used when printing a glyph.
 * **TPROGRESSFORM** – Progress window.
 The cursor for this form is **Busy**.
 The default push button is **Cancel**.
-* **TREGISTERFORM** – For unregistered copies of FontCreator, displays a dialog where you can enter the registration code (**Help: Register**).
+* **TREGISTERFORM** – For unregistered copies of FontCreator, displays a dialog where you can enter the registration code (**Help or Buy: Register...**).
 This removes the splash screen on startup and the **Buy** menu and enables most features disabled in versions 6.0 and 8.0 until 12.0.2539.
 * **TRESOURCEEDITORDLG** – In old versions only, used when editing resources.
 * **TSELECTCOMPOSITEGLYPHMEMBERFORM** – Used when adding glyph members to a composite glyph.
 The default push button is **OK**.
 * **TSHAREWAREFORM** – For old versions and unregistered copies of FontCreator, displays this notice when pressing **Start** on the splash screen after a grace period of 30 days.
 * **TSORTGLYPHSFORM** – Used when changing the glyph order within a font.
 The default push button is **OK**.
 * **TSPLASHFORM** – Displays this form when starting in unregistered mode.
 The three buttons at the bottom are displayed in random order.
-* **TTIPOFTHEDAYFORM** – Used in version 1.0 until 6.0 and also for newcomers and also in **Help: Tip of the Day**.
-FontCreator.tip will be used to display tips.
-On unregistered copies is a button labeled **Register**.
-If removed when not registered, it displays the "Access Violation".
-See FontCreator: Tips and Tricks in the High-Logic font forum for more details.
+* **TTIPOFTHEDAYFORM** – Used in version 1.0 until 6.0, newcomers and **Help: Tip of the Day**. `FontCreator.tip` will be used to display tips.
+On unregistered copies is a button labeled **Register** (removing it will display the access violation).
+See **FontCreator: Tips and Tricks** in the High-Logic font forum for more details.
 * **TTRANSFORMFORM** – For simple glyphs only.
 The default push button is **Apply**.
 * **TUNICODERANGEFORM** – Used when specifying the Unicode blocks or ranges encompassed by the font file in the mappings for double-byte platforms.
 The default push button is **OK**.
 * **TUPDATEREMINDERFORM** – Used when the program checks for updates as if **OnStartupShowUpdateReminder** is enabled.
 The default push button is **OK**.